brukeg/lewis-hamilton-brilliance/README.md

 1. Who are the all-time greats in terms of total wins, poles, and championships—and where does Lewis stand?

+1. How dominant has he been at certain circuits?

+1. Which countries or continents has he dominated most?

+1. In how many seasons did he win the championship, and how large were the point gaps?

 # Running the Project End-to-End
 If you're following along we’ll be using GCP, Terraform, BigQuery, dbt, and Looker to create an end-to-end pipeline that answers these questions and makes the case for Lewis Hamilton as the GOAT.